MicrosoftDocs/SupportArticles-docs/support/developer/biztalk/management-operations/maintain-troubleshoot-database.md

 In SQL Server 2005 and later versions, you can specify the **blocked process threshold** setting to determine which SPID or SPIDs are blocking longer than the threshold that you specify.

-For more information about the **blocked process threshold** setting, visit the following MSDN website: [blocked process threshold Server Configuration Option](/sql/database-engine/configure-windows/blocked-process-threshold-server-configuration-option).
+For more information about the **blocked process threshold** setting, see [blocked process threshold Server Configuration Option](/sql/database-engine/configure-windows/blocked-process-threshold-server-configuration-option).

 > [!NOTE]
 > When you experience a locking or blocking issue in SQL Server, it is recommended that you contact Microsoft Customer Support Services.
 Microsoft Customer Support Services can help you configure the correct PSSDiag utility options.